d2l-ai/d2l-en/chapter_preliminaries/autograd.md

     return c
 ```

+Below, we call this function, passing in a random value as input.
-Let us compute the gradient.
-Since the input is a random variable, we cannot predict the flow a priori.
-It is only by executing `f(a)` that we know which operations will be carried out, and how frequently.
+Since the input is a random variable,
+we do not know what form
+the computational graph will take.
+However, whenever we execute `f(a)`
+on a specific input, we realize
+a specific computational graph
+and can subsequently run `backward`.

 ```{.python .input}
 a = np.random.normal()